BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: EXPERIMENTS

 \subsection{Evaluation for Visual Place Recognition}

-We apply six baseline models to our framework and evaluate the VPR performance based on monocular images.
-Table \uppercase\expandafter{\romannumeral3} shows the recall of methods on the VPR-NuScenes dataset.
-It can be seen that all methods incorporating structural streams have shown improvements in almost all metrics, with the absolute increments on R@1 across the overall dataset being 5.60\%, 2.59\%, 4.19\%, 2.47\%, 2.80\%, 1.60\%, and the ones on R@5 being 2.99\%, 1.80\%, 2.62\%, 1.65\%, 0.88\%, 0.63\%, respectively.
-We observe that the dual-stream models are relatively mediocre on the easy subset.
-Such results are due to the fact that models can achieve considerable performance using only appearance information under similar environments of illumination and weather, but also prove that datasets do not limit BEV$^{\text{2}}$PR: on datasets with significant appearance differences, it can effectively improve performance (refer to next two paragraphs); on datasets with indistinct appearance differences, BEV$^{\text{2}}$PR maintains RGB performance without hurting it.
+We apply six baseline models to our framework and evaluate the VPR performance based on monocular images. \Cref{Tab.3} shows the recall results on VPR-NuScenes.
+All methods incorporating structural streams have shown improvements in almost all metrics, with the absolute gains on R@1 over the whole dataset being 5.60\%, 2.59\%, 4.19\%, 2.47\%, 2.80\%, 1.60\%.
+From the results on other subsets, it can also be observed that datasets do not limit BEV$^2$PR: on datasets with remarkable appearance differences, it can effectively improve performance (refer to next two paragraphs); on datasets with insignificant appearance differences, BEV$^2$PR maintains original RGB performance.
+Note that we train all models incorporating structural streams with the same hyper-parameters (\eg, loss function coefficients).
+This may have prevented some models from achieving optimal performance, potentially explaining why MixVPR with the structural stream under-performs compared to ConvAP.
+However, this does not detract the overall performance improvements.

-\textbf{Illumination Change.} Compared to the easy set, the performance improvement on the hard set is more significant, with a maximum increase of 18.05\% on R$^{\text{H}}$@1.
+\textbf{Illumination Change.} Compared to the easy set, the performance improvement on the hard set is more significant, with a maximum increase of 18.06\% on R$^{\text{H}}$@1.
 This can be attributed to the fact that in scenes with significant illumination changes, the semantic and texture information becomes completely ineffective and structural features in the BEV frame are relatively stable.
-As shown in the second row of Fig. 3, it' s difficult for human eyes to distinguish the complete scene, while just like in the nighttime scenes of autonomous driving in the real world, grounds are particularly clear compared to other areas, especially lane boundary and lane divider.
-Fig. 4 presents the RGB and BEV feature map during the day and night, respectively.
+As shown in the second row of \Cref{Fig.3}, it is difficult for human eyes to distinguish the complete scene, while just like in the nighttime scenes of autonomous driving in the real world, grounds are particularly clear compared to other areas, especially lane boundary and lane divider. \Cref{Fig.4} presents the feature maps of RGB and BEV during the day and night, respectively.
 It is evident that under such conditions, the effectiveness of structural information in the BEV frame is far greater than that of appearance information in the RGB frame.